yorkie-team/yorkie/design/range-deletion-in-splay-tree.md

 ### Goals

 The function `DeleteRange` should separate all nodes exactly in the given range as a subtree.
-After executing the function, the entire tree from and weight of every node must be correct just as when the nodes were deleted one by one.
+After executing the function, the entire tree structure and weight of every node must be correct just as when the nodes were deleted one by one.

 ## Proposal Details